stat426-fall2021/final-project-zoom-crew/README.md

 ![Lasso Plot](Images/DTScatter.PNG)

 ### Conclusion
-In all of the models, we were able to make a close prediction. the Linear Regression model was the weakest relationship of the bunch, but the other models worked relatively well.
+In all of the models, we were able to make a close prediction. the Linear Regression model was the weakest relationship of the bunch, And the Lasso model performed much better.

+We did not have the capability to test all factors though.
+In future analysis, we would hope to include important features such as Actors, Directors, and Screenwriters to better predict how a movie will perform critically.